How Gutenberg Will Revolutionize the Web

 Why does it matter?
 As your business grows, you may outgrow such a platform quickly.
 Also, some services may turn “rogue” over time.
 They may either sell your data or content, or get acquired by third parties completely.
 Such services often simply close.
 In these instances, you may have years of content that you can’t move to another site.

-With Gutenberg, however, it will make WordPress more accessible to all individuals and small businesses, making site builder platforms less attractive.
+With Gutenberg, however, it will make WordPress more accessible to all individuals and small businesses, making site builder platforms less attractive, and sparring on Github a thing of the past.
 On WordPress, you always own your content and can export it to another platform or to your desktop—it’s completely under your control.

 What’s Next for Gutenberg?

 Gutenberg and WordPress developers are still openly debating the next steps (phase 2 of the editor) in public.
-We have to be clear here: without true WYSIWYG features, WordPress won’t be able to win over the “average Joe'” of the Web.
+We have to be clear here: without true WYSIWYG features, WordPress won’t be able to win over the “average Joe'” of the Web who don’t like lengthy tutorials.

 Who are these “average Joes”?
 They are parents, partners, and kids.
 Right now they are hard to convince to use WordPress instead of Wix or other quick-and-dirty website builders.
 It’s a type of